russel/GFontBrowser/README.md

 ## Introduction

-This applications allows browsing and investigating the fonts that are installed on your system – which is assumed to be one on which GTK+3, Fontconfig, and Pango are installed.
+This application allows browsing and investigating the fonts that are installed on your system – which is assumed to be one on which GTK+3, Fontconfig, and Pango are installed.

 This application was originally to solve a fonts browsing problem I had that no GNOME tool solved (there